The sinner’s prayer…

 The sinner’s prayer

 I knew every tavern on Highway 35 in Texas.
 I drank a beer and some whiskey in almost every one.
 Those Texas girls loved me.
-I could two-step and waltz, I could sing every Hank Williams songs from front to back.
+I could two-step and waltz and I could sing every Hank Williams songs from front to back.

 I was Family tradition bred.
 Daddy loved the women, the drink and the long highway.
 I planted his tattoo on my arm and I followed his path to war, women and the whiskey.
 Daddy prefer the rum.